clinckzone/flappy-rockets/README.md

 # Flappy Rockets

 ## About
-It's an asteroid dodging game where you are required to dodge incoming asteroids in order to protect your spaceship from getting damaged.
-The user interaction involves the use of a mouse in order to move the spaceship and dodge asteroids.
+Into Darkness is a single-player TUI(Tangible User Interface) based game developed on Processing 3.
+To gain points you are required to dodge incoming asteroids and protect your spaceship from getting damaged.
+The user interaction involves the use of a miniature physical spacecraft to be used as a controller.
 <br><br>
 [Watch the gameplay video here!](https://www.youtube.com/watch?v=H9chWg-RbNc)